FaeqAlrimawi/SharingIncidentKnowledge/README.md

 The implementation can be found under the package: ie.lero.spare.pattern_instantiation

-To demonstrate the technique, you can download the executable jar for the project and execute the provided example (executable_jar/scenario1_instantiation).
+To demonstrate the technique, you can download the executable jar for the project and execute the provided example (executable_jar/scenario2_instantiation).
 Alternatively, you can download the project and build it then execute the example .

+Under *executable_jar/scenario2_instantiation*, the Demo for executing the instantiation technique contains the following data:

+>- Incident pattern model file (*incidentPattern.cpi*)

+>- System model file (*RC2.cps*), and Bigraphical Reactive Representation (BRS) of the system (*RC2.big*)

+>- RC2 Labelled Transition System (LTS).
+The LTS has 2005 states.
+We provide a small LTS for size considerations and just for demoing.
+If larger sizes are required please don't hesitate to contact us (faeq.alrimawi@lero.ie).

 to execute the technique:
 ```
 >> java -jar techniques.jar